Traveling Saleslady: Plot

-Angela Twitchell (Joan Blondell), the daughter of Rufus Twitchell (Grant Mitchell), the founder of Twitchell's Toothpaste, wants to work for her father's New York company.
+Angela Twitchell, the daughter of Rufus Twitchell, the founder of Twitchell's Toothpaste, wants to work for her father's New York company.
 But her father is convinced that women have no place in the business.
-Rufus is losing sales to rival company own by Schmidts (Al Shean). but he is too stubborn to listen to any new ideas or mount a new advertising campaign.
+Rufus is losing sales to rival company own by Schmidts. but he is too stubborn to listen to any new ideas or mount a new advertising campaign.
 Angela tries to help her father by bringing him an idea for a cocktail flavored toothpaste.
 When he refuses to listen, she takes the idea to Schmidt, using an alias.
 Schmidt loves the idea and hires her to sell the product.
-Angela's first customer, Claudette (Glenda Farrell), the head of a chain of pharmacies, is committed to Twitchell's company, because she is in love with the company's salesman Pat O'Connor (William Gargan).
+Angela's first customer, Claudette, the head of a chain of pharmacies, is committed to Twitchell's company, because she is in love with the company's salesman Pat O'Connor.

 On the road, Angela plans to outsell Pat.
 When she suspects that Pat is taking an early train in order to make a sale on board the train, she boards the train herself and beats him to the customer.
 Pat and Angela fall in love, but Pat does not know Angela's true identity.
 Back in New York, Pat and Rufus plan their strategy for the upcoming Chicago pharmacy convention, but once again, Angela uses every tactic to steal sales away from Twitchell's company.
 Pat accuses her of unethical behavior and refuses to see her again.
 Rufus and Schmidt discuss a merger, but negotiations are stalled until Angela shows up.
 Rufus is outraged that his own daughter has been working for his competitor.
 Then she reminds them that she only gave the rights to Cocktail Toothpaste to Schmidt for a year; she will only turn them over to a merged company.
 Later, Angela makes up with Pat.